hughbarney/femto/CHANGE.LOG.md

 * Setup default mode for basic syntax highlighting text, symbols and numbers

-* Buffer mode flags added that comntrol the syntax hilighting for different languages.
+* Buffer mode flags added that control the syntax hilighting for different languages.

 * startup.lsp now calls (read-hook filename) where filename is the filename of the file that just loaded.
 This enables cmode and LISP mode to be added to the buffer flags for the buffer.

 * The default syntax highlighting is now suitable for TEXT files that might contain non matching single quotes

-* In cmode block comments, line comments, double and single quotes are matched and strings highlighted
+* In 'cmode' block comments, line comments, double and single quotes are matched and strings highlighted

-* In lisp_mode anything after ; is treated as a line comment.
+* In 'lispmode' anything after ; is treated as a line comment.
 It is rather pleasing to see the .lsp files comments rendered in green.

-* add-mode and delete-mode functions added
+* add-mode and delete-mode functions added.
+E.G.  (add-mode "cmode"), (add-mode "lispmode"), (add-mode "modified")

 * I plan to add a python mode that will work for python style block comments.